maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/index.md

 > speaker notes:
 >
-> (Noah) The most helpful tool for improving developer productivity, is a code
+> (Max) The most helpful tool for improving developer productivity, is a code
 > formatter.
 Prettier is the most popular choice and comes installed by default
 > in many editors.
 If you have a formatter configured to run on save, you can
 > write code without worrying about formatting, and Prettier will take care of